Finding Internships in Petroleum Engineering

 The most competitive internships are offered by what is considered to be five of the top companies in the petroleum industry: Exxon, Chevron, BP, Conoco Phillips and Shell.
 Each of these intern programs has strict guidelines for qualification; such as students having a minimum of a 3.2 GPA.

 Most of these companies require that students have the B.S. or are working on a M.S; however, Shell offers interning opportunities to students with an A.S. internship.
 It would be wise for students seeking a company to intern with, keep their options open.

-Companies with Petroleum Engineering Internships
+Smaller Companies with Petroleum Engineering Internships

 Here are some companies that offer internship programs in petroleum engineering that are just as competitive as those offered by the top five.
 However, their qualification guidelines aren’t as strict.
 Of course, students must have a satisfactory GPA for consideration; however it’s understood that not being able to maintain a 3.3 GPA, doesn’t mean you aren’t capable.